oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Selectively Disclosable Claims

-For each claim that is to be selectively disclosed, the Issuer creates a Disclosure object, hashes it, and includes the hash instead of the original claim in the SD-JWT, as described next.
+For each claim that is to be selectively disclosed, the Issuer creates a Disclosure, hashes it, and includes the hash instead of the original claim in the SD-JWT, as described next.
 The Disclosures are then sent to the Holder.

 #### Creating Disclosures {#creating_disclosures}
 The Issuer MUST create a Disclosure for each selectively disclosable claim as follows: